What is Air Pollution ?

 Policy Interventions:

-• Regulation of Emissions: Implementing stricter emissions standards for vehicles and industries.
+• Regulation of Emissions: Implementing stricter emissions standards for vehicles and industries with strict emission norms and green technology adoption.

-• Promotion of Renewable Energy: Transitioning to solar, wind, and other clean energy sources to reduce reliance on fossil fuels.
+• Promotion of Renewable Energy: Steps towards clean energy Transition with renewable energy resources like solar, wind, and other clean alternative energy sources, to reduce reliance on fossil fuels

-• Public Transportation: Encouraging the use of public transport and non-motorized transport (e.g., cycling, walking) to reduce vehicular emissions.
+• Public Transportation: Encouraging the use of public transport and non-motorized transport (e.g., cycling, walking, Electric vehicles, public transport, etc.) to reduce vehicular emissions.

 Technological Solutions: